nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### 3. Artificial intelligence

 I see no applicable use of AI here.
+This is something that AI agents are designed for.
+However, the technology is not yet mature enough to implement.
+AI agents are error-prone, difficult to test, and likely to give incorrect decisions the appearance of trustworthiness.

 ### 4. Feasibility assessment